-The Company expects to face competition from two principal sources: (i) conventional AM/FM radio broadcasting, including, when available, terrestrial digital radio broadcasting; and (ii) AMRC, the other holder of an FCC License.
+The Company expects to face competition from two principal sources: (i) conventional AM/FM radio broadcasting, including, when available, terrestrial digital radio broadcasting; and (ii) XM, the other holder of an FCC License.
+The Company may also face competition from WCS, a company formed by certain of the license winners in the FCC's April 1997 wireless communication service license auction, which recently applied for a license to provide a satellite-based digital audio radio service beginning in the year 2002.